 We can see this very simplistically in the divergence in performance of the larger emerging markets over the year to date in Figure 1.
-The best market - China was up over 38% while Mexico was close to flat.
-It is important to understand that this is not merely a regional effect, as demonstrated by the divergence between China and Indonesia.
+The best market - Russia was up over almost 18% while South Africa was down over 15%.
+It is important to understand that there is not merely a regional effect, as demonstrated by the divergence between China and Taiwan.

 Delving deeper into the country effect emphasises its importance: If you compared the five year annualised USD total return of the 100 largest companies in four key EMs - Brazil, India, Indonesia and Korea, ordered them from best to worst, the best twenty companies in Brazil still underperformed all but a mere couple of stocks from India and Korea1.
 In fact, you were better off not being in Brazil at all.
 We like to think of this as "it does you no good buying the best house in a bad neighbourhood."
 That said - it is important to understand that the relationship between these countries is not structural - it changes over time, demanding an active and engaged approach.